nutterb/lazyWeave/cran-comments.md

 ## Test environments
-* local Windows install (devel (2015-07-25 r68744))
-* local Windows install (R 3.2.1)
+* Ubuntu 4.4.0-103-generic, R 3.4.3
-* Ubuntu/Linaro 4.6.3-1ubuntu5 (on travis-ci), R 3.2.1
+* ubuntu 14.04.5 (on travis-ci), R 3.4.2
-* win-builder (devel)
+* win-builder devel (2018-01-04 r74054)

 ## R CMD check results
 NOTES:

-This package was orphaned early in July.
-This was a failing on my part to get the maintainer e-mail transferred to my new place of employment.
-The maintainer e-mail in this submission is delivered through my new employer.

-There was a note about possible misspellings in the DESCRIPTION (win-builder, devel).
-I have verified that the words in question are spelled correctly.

-The note "No repository set, so cyclic dependency check skipped" appeared on win-builder (devel) but not on the local installs nor on travis-ci

-There were no other NOTES, WARNINGS, or ERRORS observed.
+There is a change of the maintainer e-mail address.
+I am switching the e-mail address from my employer's e-mail to my personal e-mail.
+This will make it easier for me to respond to e-mails regarding the package.

 ## Downstream dependencies
 There are no downstream dependencies for this package